Accident Detrick DA-2 N4307Q,

 Narrative:

-Other witnesses, who lived near the airport, reported seeing the accident airplane taxi up and down the runway several times, followed by a takeoff attempt at full engine power; however, the airplane never became airborne, and instead veered left, departed the runway, and struck a tree.
+The student pilot purchased the experimental amateur-built, tailwheel-equipped airplane on the morning of the accident.
+Witnesses reported seeing the accident airplane taxi up and down the runway several times, followed by a takeoff attempt at full engine power.
+During the takeoff roll, the airplane never became airborne and instead veered left, departed the runway, and impacted a tree.
+Examination of the airplane revealed no evidence of preimpact mechanical anomalies that would have prevented normal operation.

 Sources: